The history of bottles is of course glued to that of labels.

 Here is my earliest known Simonds Label.
 Note the bottle still has ‘Simonds’ moulded into the glass.
 A commemorative brew from the Coronation of 1911.

 However – all is not quite as it seems, since we always wondered how it was possible that so many 1911 bottles survived intact into the 21st century and the answer was provided by a website visitor in 2020.
-This certificate was issued with these bottles – explaining that they were in fact bottled in 1953 for the coronation of Queen Elizabeth!
+This certificate was issued with these bottles – explaining that they were in fact bottled 5 years later, in 1916, and only issued for the coronation of Queen Elizabeth!

 Earlier bottles had no label and the brand of beer was moulded into the glass, with more details on the screw top stopper, this one from the Hastings depot.